jerrod-lankford/woot-boy/README.md

 -Write a gui
 -Make it fully configurable.
 -Add a systray icon
--Crashes during the lunch shirt sale because the image is a gif
+-Crashes because the image is a png or gif (Still throws error but doesnt crash) -Crashes during lunch sale (Crashes due to the format of the percentage -Make resolution detection automatic (Done)